e-lab/GameMatch/catch/README.md

 ### Q-learning with MLP / CNN:

-Train: `th train-catch.lua --modelType cnn` is a CNN version and delivers up to 80% accuracy
+Train: `th train.lua --modelType cnn` is a CNN version and delivers up to 80% accuracy

 `th train-catch.lua` runs an MLP version with slightly lower performance